Contact Lens Options

 Today’s RGP (Rigid Gas Permeable) lenses have come a long way from the hard lenses of yesteryear.
 They transmit oxygen to the eyes, carry carbon dioxide and heat away from the eyes, and contain a Teflon®-like substance (an integral part of the plastic that won’t wear off) that makes the lenses glide more smoothly and resist deposit build-up.
 RGP lenses last much longer than soft lenses and are easier to keep clean.
 They do, however, require a longer adaptation period before maximum comfort is attained.
 RGPs can be made in a wide range of powers and curvatures, including multifocal and astigmatism designs.

 Keratoconus, Pellucid Marginal Degeneration, and Irregular Astigmatism: Our practice is honored to have been selected to be part of the National Keratoconus Foundation’s referral network.
 We have the latest in corneal mapping technology and specialty diagnostic lenses, including Rose-K, I-Kone, and a number of proprietary designs.
 Our corneal specialist, Dr. Anita Miedziak, has completed corneal fellowships at three world-renowned institutions.
 You can read more about her on the biography page of this web site.

-If you are an established patient, you may Order your Contact Lenses now through our secure, online ordering system, powered by yourlens.com.
-Our secure link takes you to our site on yourlens.com, where you can safely order contact lenses for delivery to your home.
-Your order will be quickly processed by our technicians, and confirmed by email.
+If you are an established patient, you may order your contact lenses through any of our offices.
+Your order will be quickly processed by our technicians, and confirmed.
 Our Contact Lens specialists will notify you in the event of any issues.
 We hope you enjoy the convenience of our new ordering system.